zanerock/cloudsite/site/docs/user-guides/domain-name-selection.md

 Also, when searching for domain names, NameCheap (and most other registrars) will suggest alternates as you search.
 Scan the list of alternates to see if any of them work for you.

-## Rinse and repeat
+### Rinse and repeat

 You may have to repeat this process a few times before you find something you like and is free.
 Each time through should generate new variations and ideas.
 Since it's relatively cheap to purchase a domain name, a lot of names are taken up by domain resellers which, if you have the money, may be an option.
 But if you're trying to find something more affordable, don't despair, there are still options available.

-## Hyphens, clever spellings, and numbers
+### Hyphens, clever spellings, and numbers

 Hyphens and especially misspellings should be avoided where possible.
-This is because no one will know there's a hyphen or exactly how you're mispelling the domain if you just say the name, so you always end up having to spell it out.
+This is because no one will know there's a hyphen or exactly how you're misspelling the domain if you just say the name, so you always end up having to spell it out.
 Which can be clunky and may not be remembered anyway.

 This isn't a hard "never", though, since most of the times people click on domains.
 My own domain name, 'liquid-labs.com' is hyphenated.
 In retrospect, I wish I'd spent more time and found an un-hyphenated alternative, and also, it's been OK.